sedlak477/fusioncrafter/README.md

 ## Building the system

 First make sure your *Infusion Crafting* is set up and working correctly.
+Also make sure you have the upgraded *Crafting Injectors* if you want to craft more advanced recipes.

 Before we get started make sure your *Crafting Injectors* are all in **Single Item Mode**.
 You can change modes by shift right clicking the *Crafting Injectors* with an empty hand.